DrShnitzel/DrShnitzel/README.md

 ## Experience

+### senior backend engineer at Kayzen (June 2022 - present)

+I got great expirience working in international team and got the opportunity to take the initiative

+- Solved DB perfomance issues
+- Made tests green again by writing scripts that removed crasing tests, fixed as much tests as possible and skiped failed testes.
+- Automated routene tasks(e.g. updating expired keys for 3d party services)

-### senior backend engineer at SberMarket (March 2019 - April 2021)
+### senior backend engineer at SberMarket (April 2021 - June 2022)

 SberMarket(https://sbermarket.ru) is the biggest e-grocery in Russia with dozens of millions of customers.
-Therefore it is pretty high-loaded (it's already 300k+ rpm and rapidly growing).
+Therefore it is pretty high-loaded (it's already 500k+ rpm and rapidly growing).

-What I do here:
+What I did there:
 - Develop payment-related features.
 - Integrating 3d party services.
 - Optimising the performance.
-I have the role of DB expert in my team and keeping eye on other performance-related issues
+I had the role of DB expert in my team and keeping eye on other performance-related issues
 - Optimising work processes.
-I fight cargo cults and have dramatically reduced the time our team is spending on unnecessary activities.
+I fought cargo cults and have dramatically reduced the time our team is spending on unnecessary activities.

 ### senior backend engineer at VK (March 2019 - April 2021)